goshanraj-g/lookalive/README.md

 PyInstaller writes the packaged binary and supporting files into `dist`.
 Ship the entire `dist` contents or point your installer (see `installer.iss`) to that folder.
 Running `dist\LookAlive.exe` installs or launches LookAlive depending on your deployment flow.

 ## Demo (placeholder)
-Add a short description or link to a demo recording here once available.
-Mention whether the demo shows the overlay, system tray interaction, or heatmap visualization so reviewers know what to expect.
+temporary insert demo here

 ## Troubleshooting
 - If PyInstaller reports missing MediaPipe models, ensure the files exist under `venv\Lib\site-packages\mediapipe\modules` and re-run the command above with the correct paths.
 - If the build fails because `LookAlive.exe` is in use, close the running instance (check Task Manager) before rebuilding.
-- Reinstall MediaPipe when files disappear from the virtual environment: `pip install --force-reinstall mediapipe`.# LookAlive
+- Reinstall MediaPipe when files disappear from the virtual environment: `pip install --force-reinstall mediapipe`